 |Identity Data||First, middle and last name, title, date of birth, sex and gender (if different from sex).|

-|Contact Data||Billing address, email address and telephone number.|
+|Contact Data||Billing address, email address, telephone number and GP details.|

-|Transaction Data||Details regarding payments made to or from you, and other details regarding services you have either purchased or provided (as applicable).|
+|Transaction Data||Details regarding payments made to or from you, and other details regarding services you have purchased.|

-|Technical Data||The internet protocol address you use to access the Platform, your log-in data, browser type and version, location, operating system and device type.|
+|Technical Data||The internet protocol address you use to access our Platform, your log-in data, browser type and version, location, operating system and device type.|